Import.io vs Apify: A comparison for 2026

 Import.io

-• AI-assisted extraction to speed time-to-data and reduce brittle configurations
+• No-code, AI-assisted extraction to speed time-to-data and reduce brittle configurations

-• Monitoring and operational signals to detect issues early
+• Monitoring and operational signals to detect issues early, for self-service and managed users alike

 • AI-enabled self-healing workflows to recover faster when site structure changes

-• Optional managed operations to minimise internal maintenance
+• Fully managed operations available when you want to minimise internal maintenance entirely

 Apify